Brought to you by Michael and Brian - take a Talk Python course or get Brian's pytest book

 16:57 And then look, it's a race between pytest and UnitTest as the top two most common frameworks.

-17:04 - With pytest above Unitest, that's pretty cool.
+17:03 With pytest above UnitTest, that's pretty cool.

-17:07 Especially since Unitest is the default.
+17:07 Especially since UnitTest is the default.

-17:10 - Yeah, yeah, absolutely.
+17:10 Yeah, absolutely.

-17:11 Let's see, I'll just wrap it up with some front-end stuff.
+17:11 I'll just wrap it up with some front-end stuff.

 17:14 What JavaScript front-end frameworks do you most use?

-17:19 And I don't mean that with a negative way.
+17:18 And I don't mean that with a negative way.

 17:21 Like sometimes you just got some simple problems and you don't need a whole CLI to build a spot to like, you know, focus the text box.

-17:28 All right, React is tied at 37% as well.
+17:29 React is tied at 37% as well.

 17:31 And then Vue and then Angular.

-17:33 And then wow, HTMX made the list.
+17:33 And then, wow, HTMX made the list.

 17:35 Look at this.

-17:36 - That's pretty cool, actually.
+17:35 That's pretty cool, actually.

-17:37 - That's brand new shininess getting in there.
+17:37 That's brand new shininess getting in there.

 17:39 That's pretty cool.

-17:40 - 5% but still.
+17:40 5%, but still.

-17:47 All right, so that's the survey results.
+17:47 So that's the survey results.

 17:49 Pretty interesting.

-17:50 - Nice.
+17:50 Nice.

-17:51 - All right, what do you got next for us?
+17:52 What do you got next for us?

-17:53 - Next, we've got more extras.
+17:52 Next, we've got more extras.

-17:58 - Yes, extra, extra, extra, extra, extra, extra.
+17:58 Extra, extra, extra, extra, extra, extra.

-18:01 So I've got so many extras, I decided to make it one of my topics.
+18:03 I decided to make it one of my topics.

 18:05 Brian, got anything else before I go on another rant?

-18:09 - No, I'm just ready to listen to all these extras.
+18:09 No, I'm just ready to listen to all these extras.

-18:12 - All right, I got a bunch of good stuff.
+18:12 I got a bunch of good stuff.

 18:13 So don't let the bad guys into your web apps.

-18:17 Django just had secured releases for 4.01, sorry, 4.01, 3.2, and 2.6.6.
+18:17 Django just had secured your releases for 4.01.

 18:25 Oh, does that mean 4.0 is out?

-18:32 Paul Everett and I teamed up to create a course over at Talk Python called Static Sites with Sphinx and Markdown.
+18:31 Paul Everett and I teamed up to create a course over at Talk Python called Static Sites with Sphinx and Markdown.

-18:40 So this course is free, everyone can go take it.
+18:40 So this course is free.

-18:43 All you gotta do is have an account and go here and it teaches you how to do Markdown and Sphinx and generate static sites.
+18:44 You can go here and it teaches you how to do Markdown and Sphinx and generate static sites.

-18:48 There's a cool little demo app that we build over here that you can go and do search and look around and see how you like, you document your code and do all kinds of stuff.
+18:48 There's a cool little demo app that we build over here that you can go and do search and look around and see how you document your code and do all kinds of stuff.

-18:57 It's nothing too complicated, but sort of neat to see how to use Markdown with Sphinx, because typically Sphinx is about restructured text.
+18:57 It's nothing too complicated, but sort of neat to see how to use Markdown with Sphinx because typically Sphinx is about restructured text.

 19:04 So check out the course over there.